Ganon's Castle Walkthrough

 Forest Barrier in Ocarina of Time

-Until the Water Barrier is Dispelled
+Dispel the Water Barrier

 Enter the Room East of the Great Hall